raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Camouflaged

 The creature is adept at hiding due to its coloration or unusual surface texture.
-Those attempting to spot the creature suffer a penalty to Perception of two difficulty grades.
+Those attempting to spot the creature suffer a penalty to Percepção of two difficulty grades.

 #### Characteristic Drain